elagralinska/APLpackage/README.md

     vignette("APL")

-after installation for an introduction into the packge.
+after installation for an introduction into the package.